 \subsection{\lowrank: Rank vs Accuracy}

 We note that for the \lowrank version on the ResNet-50/ImageNet combination, there is a pattern in terms of the best accuracy achieved with different values of $r$.
-In the combined \residuallowrank version we experimented with different values of $r$, and computed the average of the best accuracy@1 achieved over 5 trials; see Figure \ref{fig:rank-vs-accuracy}.
+In the combined \residuallowrank version, we experimented with different values of $r$, and computed the average of the best accuracy@1 achieved over 5 trials; see Figure \ref{fig:rank-vs-accuracy}.
 From Table \ref{tab:imagenet-results}, with the \residual version alone we already achieve an average best accuracy@1 of 75.10\%, therefore for the combined \residuallowrank version we would like to see the accuracy exceeding that.

 We observe that when $r$ is small ($r \in \{ 4, 8\}$), there is not a significant improvement over the baseline \residual experiment.
 This could be because a very small $r$ acts as an information bottleneck in the low-rank product in \eqref{eqn:lowrank-expanded}.
-As $r$ increases, the accuracy reaches the maximum for $r=16, 32$; beyond this, the accuracy seems to drop though still higher than the \residual baseline.
+As $r$ increases, the accuracy reaches the maximum for $r \in \{16, 32\}$; beyond this, the accuracy seems to drop though still higher than the \residual baseline.